 CSC is a registered service mark of AACN Certification Corporation and denotes certification in cardiac surgery nursing as granted by AACN Certification Corporation.

-Registered nurses who have not achieved CSC certification status, whose CSC status has lapsed or whose clinical nursing specialty certification has lapsed or is inactive are not authorized to use the CSC credential.
+Registered nurses who have not achieved CSC certification, whose CSC has lapsed or whose clinical nursing specialty certification has lapsed or is inactive are not authorized to use the CSC credential.

-Each CSC certification exam is based on a job analysis.
+Each CSC certification exam is based on a study of practice, also known as a job analysis.
 The most recent study, completed in 2010, defines the dimensions of acute and critical care practice, identifying what is required of registered nurses practicing in acute and critical care settings and caring for cardiac surgery patients.
-In the study, acute and critical care nurses across the United States were surveyed to ascertain the frequency and significance of the various elements of their practice.
+In the study, acute and critical care nurses across the United States were surveyed to ascertain the significance of the various elements of their practice.

 Through an extensive review and evaluation process, the knowledge, skills and abilities crucial to cardiac nursing were defined using the AACN Synergy Model for Patient Care as an organizing framework focusing on the clinical judgment component exclusively.
-CSC certification exams are based on these skills and abilities and the knowledge required to perform them.
+The CSC certification exam is based on these skills and abilities and the knowledge required to perform them.